Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Acknowledgments

-The above equalities demonstrate the absolute anticommutativity of $s_{(a)b}$ and $s_{(a)d}$.
-Thus, it is crystal clear that when we take the full expansion of the superfield along all the $( 1, \theta, \bar\theta, \theta\bar\theta)$-directions of the supermanifold, we automatically obtain the nilpotent and absolutely anticommuting (anti-)BRST and (anti-)co-BRST symmetry transfromations.
-In the present endeavor, however, we note that we have taken only the (anti-)chiral super-expansions for the (anti-)chiral superfields on an (anti-)chiral super-submanifolds.
+The above mappings demonstrate the absolute anticommutativity of $s_{(a)b}$ and $s_{(a)d}$.
+Thus, it is crystal clear that when we take the {\it full} super expansion of the superfield along all the $( 1, \theta, \bar\theta, \theta\bar\theta)$-directions of the $(D, 2)$-dimensional supermanifold, we automatically obtain the absolutely anticommuting (anti-)BRST and (anti-)co-BRST symmetry transformations.
+In the present endeavor, however, we note that we have taken {\it only} the (anti-)chiral super expansions for the (anti-)chiral supervariables on the (anti-)chiral super-submanifolds of the {\it general} supermanifold and {\it still} we observe the validity of anticommutativity property.